Science fiction’s ups and downs

 Science fiction developed on two tracks, more or less.
 One track was formed by the occasional writings of unusually bright people or outright geniuses.
 Mary Shelley, Jules Verne, H.G.
 Wells, Yevgeny Zamyatin, Aldous Huxley and George Orwell are the exemplars of that track.
 The second track was pure genre fiction, written for a core genre readership, originally very immature and utterly inartistic fiction.

 The genre track got started sporadically with serialized novels and short stories in pulp magazines that mostly contained adventure fiction and nonfiction rather than science fiction.
-That track got a big push starting in 1912 from the novels of Edgar Rice Burroughs—adventure writing sometimes set on Mars or Venus or deep beneath the crust of the Earth, and absurdly unscientific.
+That track got a big push starting in 1912 from the novels of Edgar Rice Burroughs—adventure writing sometimes set on Mars or Venus or deep beneath the crust of the Earth, with no pretense of science.
 Then in 1926, publisher and editor Hugo Gernsback launched Amazing Stories, the first magazine devoted to science fiction, and the genre could pick up steam.
 The Skylark of Space by E.E.
 "Doc" Smith was a seminal "space opera," serialized in Amazing Stories in 1928.
 In 1930, the magazine Astounding Stories was launched, a tough competitor to Amazing and only the first of many competitors to come.

 In the 1950s, the quality of the genre track surged upward.
 The Magazine of Fantasy and Science Fiction was launched in 1949, and Galaxy magazine in 1950, good competition to the dominant magazine, Astounding.
 Fritz Leiber’s 1950 short story “Coming Attraction,” published in the second issue of Galaxy, was a landmark of mature pessimism.
 Science fiction short stories became some of the best fiction.
 “Noise” by Jack Vance (in a 1952 issue of Startling Stories), “The Star” (1955) by Arthur C. Clarke, “Journeys End” (1957) by Poul Anderson, and “Flowers for Algernon” (1959) by Daniel Keyes expressed basic human dilemmas in artistic, moving, dramatic form.
 Ray Bradbury started publishing his best short stories in the 1950s, many of them with very dour views of life.